Unparalleled experience in breast fat transfer and natural breast augmentation with fat grafting in Sydney

 Most people will have adequate fat stores in certain areas of their body to enhance their breasts, even if they are slender.

-A good candidate for breast fat transfer is someone who would like a natural looking soft breast, a subtle breast augmentation without large scars and does not like the idea of having breast implants.
-As well, people seeking liposuction can use the removed fat to augment their breasts or buttocks at the same time, without much further recovery time.
+A good candidate for breast fat transfer is someone who would like a subtle breast augmentation without large scars and does not like the idea of having breast implants.
+As well, people seeking liposuction and breast augmentation, can use the removed fat to augment their breasts or buttocks at the same time.

 .